alexandergerber/courses-tsa/chapter1.md

 by the `quantmod` package.
 The package contains the function `getSymbols()` which can be used to import data from Yahoo Finance (`src = "yahoo"`) and the Federal Reserve Bank of St. Louis (`src = "FRED"`).

-To import for example DAX data from Yahoo Finance we have to find the symbol Yahoo uses for the DAX.
+For example ,to import DAX data from Yahoo Finance we have to find the symbol Yahoo uses for the DAX.
 You can find the symbol by using a search engine (search e.g. for Yahoo Finance DAX).
-Then we can pass this symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` (replace the dot by the symbol) and assign the result to a variable using `<-`.
+Then we can pass this symbol as a **string** to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` (replace the dot by the symbol) and assign the result to a variable using `<-`.

 `@instructions`
-- Verify that the Yahoo Finance symbol for the DAX is `GDAXI`.
+- Verify that the Yahoo Finance symbol for the DAX is `^GDAXI`.
 - Load the `quantmod` package with `library()`.
 - Import the DAX data by passing the symbol as a string to `getSymbols(.,auto.assign = FALSE)` and assign the result to the variable `DAX`.